-The key aspects are as follows:
+The key objectives are as follows:

-- Capitalising on Northlight as an economic/leisure/ residential asset and as a 'driver' for regenerating Brierfield and Reedley - Improvement of Brieffield Town Centre and the heritage / landmark buildings along Burnley Road/ Colne Road to enhance its image, vitality and viability. - Improving the quality of the townscape and public realm of the town centre, through sympathetic lighting, quality materials such as stone pavings /setts, street furniture, rejuvenation of shop canopies, signage and streetscape works - Creating renewed thoroughfares and linkages between the town centre and Northlight (namely along Bridge Street, including the footbridge and Railway Street), through streetscape/ environmental improvements, such as sympathetic lighting, bridge illumination, paving, street furniture and signage. - □ Exploiting Brierfield & Reedley's canal side location and capitalising on the opportunities arising from the £2M Super Slow Way canal focused creative-arts programme and other future canal-landscape based projects. - Maximising the potential of its green assets and 'doorstep' countryside to improve the town as a place to live and visit - Delivering new high quality housing development that diversifies the housing offer and which increases the available spending power of the residential community, thereby helping to underpin the viability of local businesses, shops and services.
+- Capitalising on Northlight as an economic/leisure/ residential asset and as a 'driver' for regenerating Brierfield and Reedley - Improvement of Briefield Town Centre and the heritage / landmark buildings along Burnley Road/ Colne Road to enhance its image, vitality and viability. - Improving the quality of the townscape and public realm of the town centre, through sympathetic lighting, quality materials such as stone pavings /setts, street furniture, rejuvenation of shop canopies, signage and streetscape works - Creating renewed thoroughfares and linkages between the town centre and Northlight (namely along Bridge Street, including the footbridge and Railway Street), through streetscape/ environmental improvements, such as sympathetic lighting, bridge illumination, paving, street furniture and signage. - Exploiting Briefield & Reedley's canal side location and capitalising on the opportunities arising from the £2M Super Slow Way canal focused creativearts programme and other future canal-landscape based projects. - Maximising the potential of its green assets, existing parks, outdoor sports/ leisure facilities and 'doorstep' countryside to improve the town as a place to live and visit - Delivering new high quality housing development that diversifies the housing offer and which increases the available spending power of the residential community, thereby helping to underpin the viability of local businesses, shops and services.

-- Continued focused interventions on the empty terraced properties through the work of the Council's Empty Home Programme to bring them back into use, providing a choice of housing in tenure and price terms for local residents. - □ Exploring the development opportunities of vacant brownfield sites for housing so that they contribute to shaping the place and the town's sustainable future - Supporting existing businesses, encouraging new businesses and exploiting development opportunities in existing vacant buildings and on brownfield sites as these become available. - □ Tapping into the potential future growth of the visitor/ tourist economy in Lancashire which is expected to create an extra 6.3M jobs by 2020. by developing a package of visitor 'day' and 'stay' attractions in Brierfield, focused around Northlight, the canal, industrial heritage, leisure, the arts, and village mill retailing. - Addressing the gateways and 'entry' points to the town to establish a sense of arrival and to improve Brierfield's image by a combination of appropriate high quality development, environmental treatment, illumination of strategic buildings, lighting and signage.
+- Continued focused interventions on the empty terraced properties through the work of the Council's Empty Home Programme to bring them back into use, providing a choice of housing in tenure and price terms for local residents. - Exploring the development opportunities of vacant brownfield sites for housing so that they contribute to shaping the place and the town's sustainable future - Supporting existing businesses, encouraging new businesses and exploiting development opportunities in existing vacant buildings and on brownfield sites as these become available. - Promoting locality responses to community safety and community protection and supporting a more socially cohesive, confident and tolerant community, will enhance the quality of the place and improve the perception of the area to a more positive one. - Tapping into the potential future growth of the visitor/ tourist economy in Lancashire which is expected to create an extra 6.3M jobs by 20203. by developing a package of visitor 'day' and 'stay' attractions in Brierfield, focused around Northlight, the canal, industrial heritage, leisure, the arts, and village mill retailing. - Addressing the gateways and 'entry' points to the town to establish a sense of arrival and to improve Brierfield's image by a combination of appropriate high quality development, environmental treatment, illumination of strategic buildings, lighting and signage.
 This will also include a focused intervention on 'grotspots' and poor commercial site frontages.

-&lt;sup>3 Lancashire Visitor Economy Strategy 2015-2020
+3 Lancashire Visitor Economy Strategy 2015-2020